 The fax machine accepts payments via a credit or debit card.
 Charges are $1.75 for the first page sent and $1 for each additional page.

 The MakerSpace provides public access to high-tech and creative equipment to boost technology skills and creative opportunities.
-The MakerSpace currently offers an Embroidery Machine, Laser Cutter, AccuCut Die Machine, and Laminator.
-The AccuCut and Laminator can be used without a reservation and instructions are provided by the machines.
-The Laser Cutter and Embroidery Machines require a certification class prior to use and reservations are required following the training class.
-Information on certification classes can be found on our Event Calendar.
+The MakerSpace currently offers an Embroidery Machine, Laser Cutter, 3D Printer, Vinyl & Fabric Cutter, AccuCut Die Machine, and Button Maker.
+The AccuCut and Button Maker can be used without a reservation and instructions are provided by the machines.
+The Laser Cutter, Embroidery Machine, 3D Printer, and Vinyl & Fabric Cutter require a certification class prior to use and reservations are required following the training class.
+See the MakerSpace page for more details.
 All equipment is available during the library's normal operating hours from Monday through Saturday.
 The MakerSpace is closed on Sundays.

 Three Meeting Rooms are available for governmental, non-profit, and community groups to use for programs and meetings.
 Three active reservations are allowed at one time and reservations may be made up to six months in advance.
 Reservations requests can be submitted online here, by calling the library at 402-844-2100, or by visiting the Service Desk.
 The reservation request will be reviewed by staff and the person making the request will be notified of the decision.
 The Meeting Rooms are not available on Sundays.